 Shortly after Elmer returned to Berkeley, he got in touch with David Conn.
 He had heard through his first wife that Dave was investigating Peoples Temple.
 Elmer poured his soul out to Dave.
 He told Dave of the fake healings, child abuse, beatings, fraud, sex exploitation, lies, brainwashing, theft, and other criminal and immoral acts, as well as his own predicament.
 David was someone who understood and listened, who knew that Elmer’s horror stories were not the ravings of a madman.
 Elmer hoped that somehow, David could be of help, could assist in exposing Jones.

 Exposing Jones was not an easy task.
 Both press and police were incredulous, needed hard evidence, and feared the litigious Jones.
 The tales of terror, unfortunately, sounded like nothing more than tales.
-For example, who could believe that children were forced to eat their own vomit, or that a government official was sodomized by Jones?
+For example, who could believe that an alleged child molester within the Temple had his penis placed on a table so that it could be beaten with a stick in the presence of fellow parishioners as punishment?
+Who could believe that children were forced to eat their own vomit, or that a government official was sodomized by Jones?
 Who could believe that an old woman was compelled to defecate in a can on stage in front of a large gathering at the San Francisco Peoples Temple?
 These tales seem incredible yet.
 In attempting to expose Jones, Elmer and Dave ran the risk of physical harassment and threats of lawsuit.
 Similar concerns – the threat of suits for defamation and invasion of privacy – deterred both press and police.

 If problems of getting through to the press and police were perplexing, the dilemma of dealing with the Disciples was even more disconcerting.
 The Disciples of Christ were responsible for Jim Jones.
 They had cloaked him in the church’s robe of respectability.
 They had a responsibility for unmasking and unfrocking him.
 But, instead, they simply ignored Jones.
 Just a carbuncle, not a cancer!
 Hopefully it would go away, they thought.